 Sondermann Park

 An oasis of wilderness within the city limits of Colorado Springs, Sondermann Park provides an outstanding opportunity for wildlife viewing or just a refreshing walk along a small creek located on Colorado Springs’ west side.
 This park is a great place to look for foothills breeding birds.
 Trails access good foothills scrub and some riparian growth, with species such as Lazuli Bunting, Black-chinned Hummingbird, Black-headed Grosbeak, and others present.
-Keep an eye out for rattlesnakes along the path, in addition to deer, beaver, squirrels and raccoons.
+Keep an eye out for rattlesnakes while along the path.
+Additionally, deer, beaver, bear, squirrels and raccoons frequent the area.

 County: El Paso